anyahush/the-freefrom-cookbook/README.md

 - Admin to be able to edit or delete any users account and comments on recipes.

 ## Structure Plane
-This structure of the site has been developed to enable users to access and use the site with ease.
+The structure of the site has been developed to enable users to access and use the site with ease.
 - Home Page- accessible by all users, whether logged in or not.
 - Navbar- accessible to all users.
 The navbar changes to a sidenav on tablet screens and smaller for responsiveness.
 The options available in the navbar change depending on whether a user is logged in or not.
     * For logged in users: